How to Fix “Unable to Build a Valid Certificate Chain for the Signer” Error?

 Step 3: Exporting Certificate for the Signing Process

-• When you’ve finished the preceding procedures, you may return to the Mozilla Firefox browser’s Certificate Manager (certificate store) and click on the Your Certificates tab.
+• After finishing the procedures, you may return to the Mozilla Firefox browser’s Certificate Manager (certificate store) and click on the Your Certificates tab.

 • If you want to save the certificate to your computer, after selecting it, you may click the Backup option, give the file a name, and then store it wherever you choose.